preslavmihaylov/booknotes/architecture/clean-architecture/part-5b/README.md

 In order for an embedded application to be scalable, the firmware and hardware should be detached from the rest of the software.

 ### App-titude test
-The reason why so much software & firmware becomes coupled is because developers typically consider their software don on step one of this process:
+The reason why so much software & firmware becomes coupled is because developers typically consider their software done on step one of this process:
  1. Make it work
  2. Make it right
  3. Make it fast